-Course grades will be based on the following scale: A+ = 100-98; A= 97-92; A=91-90; B+=89-88; B=87-82; B-81-80; C+=79-78; C=77-72; C=71-70; F=< 70.
-All work for this course must comply with the GMU Honor Code
+Course grades will be based on the following scale: A+ = 100-98; A= 97-92; A=91-90; B=89-88; B=87-82; B-81-80; C=77-72; C=71-70; F=< 70.
+All work for this course must comply with the GMU Honor Code Books for Purchase: (required readings) The following books can be purchased at the University Bookstore:

-Books for Purchase: (required readings) at the University Bookstore: Sissela Bok, Lying: Moral Choice in Public and Private Life Willa Bruce, Classics of Administrative Ethics Harold Gortner, Ethics for Public Managers Paul Krugman, The Great Unraveling George Lakoff, don't think of an elephant: Know your Values and Frame the Debate Norma Riccucci: Unsung Heroes: Federal Execucrats Making A Difference Tracy Kidder, Mountains Beyond Mountains: The Quest of Dr. Paul Farmer, A Man Who Would Cure the World

-I. INTRODUCTION: LAW, POLITICAL SYSTEMS, THE OBLIGATIONS OF CITIZENS, AND JUSTICE a.
+Sissela Bok, Lying: Moral Choice in Public and Private Life Willa Bruce, Classics of Administrative Ethics Harold Gortner, Ethics for Public Managers Paul Krugman, The Great Unraveling George Lakoff, don't think of an elephant: Know your Values and Frame the Debate Norma Riccucci: Unsung Heroes: Federal Execucrats Making A Difference I. INTRODUCTION: LAW, POLITICAL SYSTEMS, THE OBLIGATIONS OF CITIZENS, AND JUSTICE 1.
+Law, Religion, Politics, and Moral Duty (Thur.
+July 6) a.
 When should a citizen put religious and family obligations above the law?
-Did Antigone make the right choice?
+Did Antigone make the right choice? b.

-1. Law, Religion, Politics, and Moral Duty

-(Aug.
-29)

-b.
 Does a citizen of a democracy have a moral obligation to obey the law even if it (or its application) is unjust?
 Did Socrates make the right choice?

-Required Reading: Sophocles, Antigone Plato, Euthyphro, Apology, Crito

-Recommended Reading: Sabine and Thorson, A History of Political Theory, 4th ed., Chapters 1-8 The Bible, Old and New Testaments (especially Exodus and Matthew) Walzer, Obligations: Essays on Disobedience, War and Citizenship (1970)

-2. Governmental Systems, Politics, Political Culture, and the Public Interest (Sept.
-5)

-What are the principal types of governmental systems (regimes) and do they change over time?
+Required Reading: Sophocles, Antigone Plato, Euthyphro, Apology, Crito Recommended Reading: Sabine and Thorson, A History of Political Theory, 4th ed., Chapters 1-8 The Bible, Old and New Testaments (especially Exodus and Matthew) Walzer, Obligations: Essays on Disobedience, War and Citizenship (1970) 2.
+Governmental Systems, Politics, Political Culture, and the Public Interest (Sat.
+July 8) What are the principal types of governmental systems (regimes) and do they change over time?
 What is (are) the essential requirement(s) of a democracy?
 What did Madison believe were the essential requirements of and safeguards for an American Republic?
 Is justice a central ideal of American political culture?
 Should it be?
 Has America (or have Americans) lost its (their) moral compass?
 Required Reading:

 Dahl, "Democratization and Public Opinion" (Chapt.
 1 in Polyarchy) (e-reserve) Madison, Federalist Papers #10 & 51.
 Elazar, "The States and the Political Setting," American Federalism: A View From the States, Chapt.
-4. (e-reserve)

-Moyers, "Barbara Tuchman, Historian," A World of Ideas (e-reserve)
+4. (e-reserve) Moyers, "Barbara Tuchman, Historian," A World of Ideas (e-reserve) Recommended Reading: